svilupp/tomldiary/docs/getting-started.md

 tomldiary provides three main components:

-1. **TOMLDiary**: The core class that manages memory storage and retrieval, it can have many "backends" to preserve the information
+1. **Diary**: The core class that manages memory storage and retrieval, it can have many "backends" to preserve the information
 2. **MemoryWriter**: A background queue system for non-blocking memory updates
 3. **Preference Tables**: Pydantic models that define memory categories (eg, "about", "likes", "dislike")